chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

   }
 ```

 This predicate tells CodeQL to track dataflow between the pred and succ dataflow nodes.
-In this case, succ is the toString() methodcall, and pred is the qualifier to that methodcall, req.Body
+In this case, succ is the toString() methodcall, and pred is the qualifier to that methodcall, req.Body.

 Re-run the query with this predicate added, and we've finished writing the query!

 ![Final Query](images/final-query.png)

-**Exercise:** Using the instructions above, convert the RSA Insufficient Key Size and Hardcoded Encryption Key queries into path queries
+**Exercise:** Using the instructions above, convert the RSA Insufficient Key Size and Hardcoded Encryption Key queries into path queries.

 **Exercise**: Write a path query that looks for cases where encrypt is set to false in a SQL connecion object.
 The sample code for this exercise is in the "InsecureSqlConnection.cs" file in the sample project.